-Americans may love our sports, but did you know that bird watching is so popular that more people watch birds than football and hockey combined?
+Americans may love our sports, but did you know that birdwatching is so popular that almost 16 million people participate in the hobby of birdwatching annually?

 Are you surprised?
 I am!
 But let’s think about this for a minute.